stevenwcliu/Power-Up-Coffee-Shop/README.md

 How does your Team's System Scale?
 Can it handle > 1 Million Mobile Devices?

+We packaged the web applications in Docker container images, and run the container images on a Google Kubernetes Engine (GKE) cluster.
+Then, we deploy the web application as a load-balanced set of replicas that can scale to the needs of the users.
+So meaning the deployment can be set on auto-scaling feature of the Google Kubernetes Engine (GKE) or manually scale the number of pods required based on user needs.

 ## Technical Requirements

 ### 1. Deployment to GKE